 We will endeavor to maintain strong ethical standards in our activities and follow through on our commitments.

-At Conitex Sonoco, 1% of the company's operating income is dedicated to investment in social responsibility activities and donations for surrounding communities in the countries in which we operate.
-We do this as part of a worldwide effort to help feed individuals and families in need.
+At Conitex Sonoco, we have a history of involvement in social responsibility activities and donations for surrounding communities in the countries in which we operate.

-In China, we sponsor scholarships for local school children as well as college scholarships for the children of employees, perform blood drives in cooperation with the Red-Cross, sponsor care for senior-citizens in extreme living situations, and annually support the Firefighter's Association.
+In China, we have sponsored scholarships for local school children as well as college scholarships for the children of employees, performed blood drives in cooperation with the Red-Cross, sponsored care for senior-citizens in extreme living situations, and annually supported the Firefighter's Association.

-In our locations like Indonesia, we distribute food items and hold free medicine clinics and provide medical transportation for the villages surrounding our facility.
-We help pay teacher salary as well as offer scholarships for local school children who could not afford to attend school otherwise.
+In our locations like Indonesia, we've distributed food items and held free medicine clinics and provided medical transportation for the villages surrounding our facility.
+We've helped pay teacher salary as well as offer scholarships for local school children who could not afford to attend school otherwise.